JZ2803/portfolio/README.md

 #### Home page
 I wanted the home page to serve as a clear, high-level overview of the structure and content of my portfolio website, containing snapshots of each main page of the website.
 The home page can be categorised into two main sections/components:
-* **Profile summary section:** which includes my photo, a short description about myself and email/social media buttons for easy access.
+* **Profile summary section:** which includes my name, photo, a short description about myself and email/social media buttons for easy access.
+On smaller screens, th elements of this section are stacked vertically, whereas on larger screens, my name and photo are positioned on the left and the description and social media buttons on the right.
 * **Overview of main pages of website:** the skills & experience section includes a summarised overview of my technical skills as well as links to access the experience page and my resume.
 The portfolio and blog sections show previews of my two latests posts which users can click to view the full individual post, and there are also links to the full portfolio and blog pages.

 #### Experience page